mailcheck/mailcheck/README.md

 Let's make Mailcheck awesome.
 We're on the lookout for contributors.

 And do send in those pull requests!
 To get them accepted, please:

 - Test your code.
-Add test cases to `spec/mailcheckSpec.js`.
+Add test cases to `spec/mailcheckSpec.js`, and run it across browsers (yes, including IE).

 - Minify the plugin.
 [Google's Closure Compiler](http://closure-compiler.appspot.com/home) is a good one.

 Upcoming features, bugs and feature requests are managed in Issues.